algb12/GraphDS/README.md

 This version of GraphDS is a toned-down version of my original implementation.
 It is easily extendable by extending the `UndirectedGraph`, `DirectedGraph` or `Graph` class.

 ## How to install
-Just require the Composer package
+Simply require the Composer package.
+In the directory of your project, run:

+`composer require algb12/graph-ds`

 ## Basic syntax
 GraphDS has functions to create vertices and edges for both, undirected and directed graphs.
 The user does not need to worry about which type of edge/vertex is created, as this is all abstracted away under the relevant classes.